gavinksong/cs162-group/reports/project3.md

 This test is to check the buffer cache’s ability to write full blocks to disk without reading them first.
 200 blocks of contents are written into a file first and then use the syscall `buffer_stat(int)` to get the number of block_read.
-After writing 200 blocks to the file, the number of `block_read` is printed out, which is 1 because there is a read of inode metadata.
+After writing 200 blocks to the file, the number of `block_read` is printed out, which is 1 because there is a read and write of inode metadata.

 We remove the file created right before the test ends.